-To begin, click the Small, Medium, or Large link above.
+To begin, click the Medium button under the picture of the game.
 This opens the game in a pop-up window.

 Wait for the game to load, then click the "START" button on the game.